How I'd actually use this on a flip

 The locked tile job from a Chicago-suburb gut rehab was the primary bath: marble subway walls (3×6 in a 1/3 offset) and a porcelain floor (12×24 in a running bond).
 12% waste cushion on the walls because every cut was a custom angle around the niche + the shampoo-shelf cuts; 10% on the floor because it was a clean square.
 Ordered all boxes from one lot at the supply house.
 Returned two unopened boxes at the end — that's the cushion absorbing what didn't need to be cut, not the calculator over-ordering.

 The discipline that matters: pattern-specific waste, not a generic “10-20%.”
-SiteworkMath operator defaults split straight-set (10%), diagonal/herringbone (15%), and trim/bullnose (20%) — common tile-installer cushioning practice — because the cuts are different.
-Generic calculators punt to a slider; SiteworkMath pins the number per pattern and lets the operator override if the room shape is unusual (lots of niches, multiple bump-outs, etc.).
+Operator defaults split straight-set (10%), diagonal/herringbone (15%), and trim/bullnose (20%) because the cuts are different.
+Override the preset if the room shape is unusual — niches, multiple bump-outs, a curved alcove — those eat another 2-4% on top.

 On the lot-number drift side: this is the silent failure mode no AI calculator catches.
 A bathroom remodel I watched go sideways had the contractor order “just enough” tile (zero cushion), realize partway through the install that he was 8 tiles short, and order a second box from the same SKU — which arrived from a different batch with a noticeably warmer undertone.
 The customer noticed.
 The contractor ate the difference.
 Order all the boxes you need from one lot upfront; save 1-2 spare tiles per SKU for future patches.